Forward and Backward Bellman equations improve the efficiency of EM algorithm for DEC-POMDP: Bellman EM Algorithm

-\subsection{Bellman EM algorithm (BEM)}
+\subsection{Bellman EM Algorithm (BEM)}

-The forward-backward algorithm from $t=0$ to $t=T_{\max}$ in EM algorithm for DEC-POMDP can be replaced by the forward and backward Bellman equations.
-In this paper, EM algorithm for DEC-POMDP which uses the forward and backward Bellman equations instead of the forward-backward algorithm from $t=0$ to $t=T_{\max}$ is called Bellman EM algorithm (BEM).
+The forward--backward algorithm from $t=0$ to $t=T_{\max}$ in the EM algorithm for DEC-POMDP can be replaced by the forward and backward Bellman equations.
+In this paper, the EM algorithm for DEC-POMDP that uses the forward and backward Bellman equations instead of the forward--backward algorithm from $t=0$ to $t=T_{\max}$ is called the Bellman EM algorithm (BEM).